valkey-io/valkey-doc/commands/acl-setuser.md

 * `#<hashedpassword>`: Adds the specified hashed password to the list of user passwords.
 A Valkey hashed password is hashed with SHA256 and translated into a hexadecimal string.
 Example: `#c3ab8ff13720e8ad9047dd39466b3c8974e592c2fa383d4a3960714caef0c4f2`.
 * `<password`: Like `>password` but removes the password instead of adding it.
 * `!<hashedpassword>`: Like `#<hashedpassword>` but removes the password instead of adding it.
-* `(<rule list>)`: (Available in Redis 7.0 and later) Creates a new selector to match rules against.
+* `(<rule list>)`: Creates a new selector to match rules against.
 Selectors are evaluated after the user permissions, and are evaluated according to the order they are defined.
 If a command matches either the user permissions or any selector, it is allowed.
 See [selectors](/docs/management/security/acl#selectors) for more information.
-* `clearselectors`: (Available in Redis 7.0 and later) Deletes all of the selectors attached to the user.
+* `clearselectors`: Deletes all of the selectors attached to the user.
 * `reset`: Removes any capability from the user.
 They are set to off, without passwords, unable to execute any command, unable to access any key.

 @examples